Over 2 million people rent their homes in NSW. That’s one in every three households.

 What is the impact?

-A national survey of renters undertaken by CHOICE, National Association of Tenants Associations and Shelter in 2017 found that 8% of Australian renters have experienced a ‘no grounds’ eviction during their time renting.
-Renters in NSW are more likely to receive one.
+National surveys of renters undertaken by CHOICE, National Association of Tenants Associations and Shelter in 2017 and again in 2018 found that around 10% of Australian renters have experienced a ‘no grounds’ eviction during their time renting.
+Renters in NSW are even more likely to receive one.
 This means that of the 2 million+ people who rent in NSW, at least 160,000 renters have or will lose their home for no reason while renting.

 Being forced to move brings with it significant personal, social and financial costs.
 When someone gets evicted they talk about being hit with huge moving costs, having to pay higher rent in their next property, and being forced to move further away from work and family each time they are forced to leave.
 Children may have to change schools, which can be traumatic and expensive.
 Kids lose old friends and can find it difficult to make new ones, as well as the costs involved in new uniforms, text books and more.